michalchyb/Homework/README.md

 ### Unfortunately
 Not everything went right.
-I did not have enough time to finish all task(becouse of work and other duties I did not spend the time that I wanted)
+I did not have enough time to finish all task(because of work and other duties I did not spend the time that I wanted)
 - I did not cover code with test.
 I wanted to use RestAssured
 - Like you said in the task not always is every property present in the data set.
   I tried to handle this wiht Json Properties like @JsonView and did not work and also tried "marshalling" but I did have that time.